 It is strongly recommended that because of the waiting time that you order all your Cites requirements at one time so they can all be put on the one permit and kept seperately from all other species.

 Please note Customers in the EU countries need to have an import permit from their wildlife departments in order to legally import Cites listed butterflies into their country.
 You would have to wait until the Canadian permit is ready in order to make your application in your country as your wildlife would need to have a copy of the incoming permit in order to issue you your import permit.
 This is a very time consuming endeavour and you may not wish to go through this excercise.
 Due to this requirement no Cites listed butterflies will be sent to any countries that require an import permit.

 For customers within Canada no permit is required.

 TIS works within the framework of CITES.
 All materials offered are imported with the help and guidance of the Canadian Wildlife Service.
 Some species appear on Appendix II of CITES.
 While these species are not really endangered they might become so if not regulated.
 Any such listed species offered will be accompanied by a CITES re-export permit issued by the Canadian Management Authority.
-At the moment there is no charge for the permits, but due to extra travel time for permit validation at Canada Border Services, phone bills for applications etc... there will be a handling fee of $10.00 per permit.
-Each permit can accommodate a large number of species and numbers of specimens.
+At the moment there is no charge for the permits, but due to extra travel time for permit validation at Canada Border Services, phone bills for applications etc... there will be a handling fee of $10.00 per order.
 This charge will not apply to orders within Canada.
 The original permit numbers will be supplied with the order if requested.